blazerer/cv/index.md

  </ul>
  <i>
  Logs API Demonstration<br>
- I designed and developed server side of this API to allow customers extract logs of their applications from our storage.<br><br>
+ I designed and developed the server side of this API to allow customers to extract logs of their applications from our storage.<br><br>
  Here you can see how process of the data download looks like:
  </i>
  <br>